Nheengatu: Verbal affixes

-In these examples from Moore (2014), the verbal first person singular prefix a- is added to the intransitive verb for 'work' and transitive verb for 'make' respective.
-Only when prefixed with this verbal clitic, can they be considered well-formed sentences.
+In these examples, the verbal first person singular prefix a- is added to the intransitive verb for 'work' and transitive verb for 'make' respective.
+Only when prefixed with this verbal clitic can they be considered well-formed sentences.

 Reduplication

-Another interesting morphological feature of Nheengatu is reduplication, which Cruz (2011) explains in her grammar to employed differently based on the community of Nheengatu speakers.
+Another morphological feature of Nheengatu is reduplication, which Cruz (2011) explains in her grammar to be employed differently based on the community of Nheengatu speakers.
 This is a morphological process that was originally present in Tupinambá, and it tends to be used to indicate a repeated action.

 In this example, the reduplicated segment is tuka, which is the Nheengatu verb for 'knock'.
 This surfaces as a fully reduplicated segment.
 However, partial reduplication also occurs in this language.
 In the following example elicited by Cruz, the speaker reduplicates the first two syllables (a CVCV sequence) of the stem word.

 Another point to note from the above example is the usage of the plural word ita.
 Cruz (2011) highlights that there is a distinction in the usage of reduplication between communities.
 The speakers of Içana and the upper region of the Rio Negro use Nheengatu as their main language, and reduplication occurs in the stative verbs, expressing intensity of a property, and the plural word ita doesn't necessarily need to be used.
-On the other hand, in Santa Isabel do Rio Negro and the more urban area of São Gabriel da Cachoeira, speakers tend to be bilingual, with Portuguese used as the main language.
+In Santa Isabel do Rio Negro and the more urbanized areas of São Gabriel da Cachoeira, bilingualism is common, with Portuguese serving as the primary language.
 In this context, these speakers also employ reduplication to indicate the intensity of a property, but the plural ita must be used if the subject is plural.